brianlam38/Sec-Cheatsheets/Web_Cheatsheet.md

 Session Creation:
 * Attack the PRNG (pseudo-number-generator) and generate my own token?
+  * Perform a brute force attack if PRNG is weak / patterns can be inferred.
 * Hijack a valid user session by stealing their token after they log in.

 Session Handling / Transfer / Usage:
 * Steal the user cookie via.
 XSS.